3320 Citizenship/Alien Status | SNAP

 Eliminate as a credited quarter any quarter in which the wage earner received federal public assistance on or after January 1, 1997.
 The result is the number of qualifying quarters and must equal 40 (or more) for the lawful permanent resident to be eligible for benefits.

-“Received” is defined as being included in a federal public assistance benefit. |
+| “Received” is defined as being included in a federal public assistance benefit. |

 Public Assistance is defined as SNAP benefits, housing, TANF, employment services, support services, childcare subsidy, federal energy assistance, subsidized utilities, SSI, or Medicaid (other than EMA).
 This list is not all-inclusive.
-Public assistance does not include EMA, public health assistance, foster care, adoption assistance, soup kitchen meals, crisis counseling, short-term shelter, educational assistance, WIA, disaster relief, or Head Start.
+Public assistance does not include EMA, public health assistance, foster care, adoption assistance, soup kitchen meals, crisis counseling, short-term shelter, educational assistance, WIOA, disaster relief, or Head Start.
 This list is not all-inclusive.

 Determine the number of credited work quarters, as follows: